top of page

 • How much is my "out-of-network deductible"?

-• After I meet my deductible, how much will I be reimbursed (expressed as an exact dollar amount, not as a percentage of the "allowed amount") for an initial diagnostic evaluation (billing code 90792 with modifier 95) and follow-up psychotherapy session (billing codes 99213 + 90836 with modifier 95)?
+• After I meet my deductible, how much will I be reimbursed (expressed as an exact dollar amount, not as a percentage of the "allowed amount") for an initial diagnostic evaluation (billing code 90792 with modifier 95), follow-up psychotherapy session (billing codes 99213 + 90836 with modifier 95), and brief follow-up (billing code 99214 with modifier 95?)

 What shall I do in case of an emergency?

-Please note that as a solo provider I do not provide weekend or after-hours access.
-If you feel you may need this level of access to your psychiatrist, I would recommend establishing care with a psychiatric provider who is reachable 24/7.
+Please note that as a solo provider I am not consistently available after hours or on weekends.
+If you feel you may need this level of access to your psychiatrist, I would recommend establishing care with a psychiatrist who is reachable 24/7.
 After all, it’s crucial you find a psychiatrist who is a great fit for you!
-In the event of an emergency, please contact 911 or go to the nearest Emergency Department.
-You may also contact the National Suicide Prevention Lifeline at 800-273-8255 or the Crisis Text Line at 741741.

 What if I already have a therapist?

-I’ll be happy to consult with you to determine whether medication and lifestyle interventions would be helpful, and to collaborate with your therapist in order to provide you the best care possible.
-In advance of meeting with me, I’d recommend asking your therapist or primary care physician if they believe referral to a psychiatrist is indicated.
+I’ll be happy to consult with you to determine whether medication and lifestyle interventions would be helpful, and will proactively collaborate with your therapist in order to provide you the best care possible.

 What if I don’t want therapy at all?